Ruth Anderson, Baroness Anderson of Stoke-on-Trent: Parliamentary career

 Smeeth was selected as Labour Party candidate for the Burton constituency in the 2010 general election, finishing 6,304 votes behind Andrew Griffiths of the Conservative Party.
 She was subsequently selected from an all-women shortlist to be Labour Party candidate for Stoke-on-Trent North, following the retirement of incumbent Labour MP Joan Walley, and was subsequently elected at the 2015 general election.

-Smeeth was named in a 2009 US embassy communiqué as a source to "strictly protect", following her divulging details of Prime Minister Gordon Brown's intentions around calling an election in late 2009.
+When she was the Labour Prospective Parliamentary Candidate for Burton, Smeeth was named in a 2009 cable from the US embassy in London as a source to "strictly protect".
+According to the cable Smeeth had supplied intelligence about Prime Minister Gordon Brown's intention to call an election in late 2009, and his subsequent decision against doing so at that time.